 Harry S. Truman Book Award

-The Harry S. Truman Book Award is presented biennially by the Truman Library Institute.
+The Harry S. Truman Book Award is presented biennially and is generously endowed by Mary and John Hunkeler.
 Established in 1963, the Harry S. Truman Book Award recognizes the best book published within a two-year period dealing primarily and substantially with some aspect of the history of the United States between April 12, 1945 and January 20, 1953, or with the life or career of Harry S. Truman.
+Books published between January 1, 2024 and December 31, 2025 will be eligible for the 2026 Harry S. Truman Book Award.
+The honor carries with it a $5,000 cash award.

 RECENT TRUMAN BOOK AWARD WINNERS